 Greetings from Lindsey, the full time RVing Corgi!
-Since my Winter and Spring update, I have traveled another 3,000 miles in our RV home.
+Since my Winter and Spring updates, I have traveled another 3,000 miles in our RV home.
 COVID lockdown eased up a little, so Mom and Dad felt it was safe to venture out again.

 While out traveling the country I noticed something really weird.
 I have seen dogs that are muzzled, but now all the humans are muzzled.
 We were parked at a Walmart in Louisiana and everyone going into the store was muzzled.
 I wonder what they did?
 LOL Dad said it was because of the COVID thing.